7728276363/multi-agent-ai-research-system/README.md

 - **Reliability**: Success rates and error handling
 - **Resource Usage**: Memory and computation efficiency
 - **Scalability**: Performance with complex topics

+## Please Note
+Depending on how many CUDA and Tensors cores your graphics card has, along with the amount of available VRAM will determine how long these models take to complete.
+If you have less than 12GB VRAM, then you will like want to consider running a small llama model.

 ## 🤝 Contributing